Antoine Godeau: Biography

-Ordained priest in Paris on May 7, 1636, he was named on June 21 Bishop of Grasse by Richelieu, to whom he had dedicated his first religious composition, a poetical paraphrase of the Psalm Benedicite omnia opera Domini.
-By a Bull of Pope Innocent X he was empowered to unite the Dioceses of Grasse and Vence under his administration, but seeing the dissatisfaction of the clergy of the latter diocese, he relinquished the former in 1653 and established himself at Vence.
+By a Bull of Pope Innocent X Godeau was empowered to unite the Dioceses of Grasse and Vence under his administration; an event which took place in 1638.
+Seeing the dissatisfaction of the clergy of the latter diocese, he relinquished the former in 1653 and established himself at Vence.

 Godeau by no means gave up other interests.
 In 1645 and 1655 he took a prominent part in the General Assembly of the French Clergy, and under the regency of Anne of Austria was deputy from the Estates of Provence.

-He was stricken with apoplexy and died in his episcopal city at the age of sixty-seven.
+Godeau died in Vence on 21 April 1672 at the age of sixty-seven.
+The cause was apoplexy.